| "Oh – that's

 possibilities for very other humanity, such as W. H.

 Auden described in his poem, "Under Which Lyre."
+This summer a

 movie, Mad Hot Ballroom, celebrated the ways